flanksource/konfigadm/README.md

 ## Primitives

-`configadm` using a chain of phases. phases earlier in the chain can update items later in the chain. e.g. The `CRI` and `Kubernetes` phases can add packages to be installed in the `packages` phase.
+`konfigadm` using a chain of phases. phases earlier in the chain can update items later in the chain. e.g. The `CRI` and `Kubernetes` phases can add packages to be installed in the `packages` phase.

 ### Environment
 Environment variables are saved to `/etc/environment/` and are sourced before any commands runs.